 Why unpack here?
 While there’s no water in sight, the Treehotel’s collection of futuristic treehouses float amid the pine forest landscape of Swedish Lapland like an open-air sculpture museum.
 You could stay in a bird’s nest suitable for a family of four, a UFO straight out of a 1950s sci-fi movie, or an enormous mirrored cube that melts into the landscape.

-Get me there: Active Scandinavia
+Get me there: Highlights of Swedish summer

 Why unpack here?
 As one of the longest-running resorts in the Maldives, Baros has had time to perfect the paradise-island experience.
 Each overwater villa is angled so you can see nothing but cerulean waters from the daybed of your private deck.
 Slip into the water and you’re just a few strokes from the house reef, where turtles come to feed.